Lee Adler (preservationist)

 Leopold Adler II (April 18, 1923 – January 29, 2012) was an American historic preservationist based in Savannah, Georgia.
-President of the Historic Savannah Foundation, he was instrumental in the preservation movement in his hometown.
+President of the Historic Savannah Foundation, he was instrumental in the preservation movement in that city.

 He appeared in John Berendt's best-selling 1994 book Midnight in the Garden of Good and Evil.

 Life and career

 Adler was born in 1923 in Savannah, Georgia, to Samuel Guckenheim Adler Sr. and Elinor Grunsfeld.
-His grandfather, Austrian native Leopold I, established Adler's department store, on Broughton Street, in 1878.
+His grandfather, after whom he was named, was Austrian native Leopold I. He established Adler's department store, on Broughton Street, in 1878.
 It burned down in 1958.

 He attended Savannah's Pape School, before graduating from Deerfield Academy in Massachusetts in 1942.
 Later that year, Adler enlisted in the United States Navy Air Corps.

 After World War II, he studied at Brown University.
 He completed his degree at the University of Georgia in Athens, Georgia, in 1950.

 Adler married Emma Morel, daughter of John Morel and Emma Walthour, on September 12, 1953, with whom he had two children: John Morel and Leopold III.
 Lee's mother, Elinor, was one of the seven founders of the Historic Savannah Foundation, which Emma later became a member of.
 Lee became its president in 1961 and served six terms.
 He wrote a handbook on preservation in 1974.

 In 1959, after learning that four century-old Savannah town houses were about to become demolished, he made a deal to purchase the entire row for $54,000, with the 300 members of the Foundation agreeing to share the cost.

 Adler's preservation skills were taken nationally when he joined a coalition of preservationists (Arthur Zeigler, J. Reid Williamson, St. Clair Wright) to strengthen Preservation Action to protect and enhance preservation efforts at the federal level.
 Additionally, he shared his knowledge, got involved in issues, and directed multiple preservation efforts through the Savannah Landmark Rehabilitation Project, his non-profit service to the National Trust for Historic Preservation.

 Adler's father died in 1979, and his mother later remarried, to William Elber Dillard, whom she also survived.
 Dillard died in 1991, aged 92, and Elinor followed less than a year later, although she was buried beside her first husband in Savannah's Bonaventure Cemetery.